matttgregg/advent21/README.md

 I did take a slight shortcut on summing the version values - I kept a total as I was reading them, but it would be easy enough to evaluate from a tree walk as well.

+### Day 17

+Ho, ho, ho!
+This one was a fun day.
+It was particularly nice in that there are (at least) two approaches:

+* Simulate the trajectories!
+Then try possibilities to find which cross.
+* Don't simulate that trajectories but use the math.

+I went for the second, but the first is perfectly workable.
+In a real life setting (and a maybe more complex system) I can easily see using the first to get a handle on the problem, and then trying the second when worrying about performance.

+The maths isn't too hard - A-Level (pre-degree) should give you everything you need to derive from first principles.
+It's actually a lot of fun but you do need to take care.
+I wasted too much time on:

+* An inverted sign.
+* Forgetting that the x-velocity couldn't go in reverse.

+Admittedly, it's the sort of thing that if I'd been simulating full trajectories the x-reverse problem would have been obvious sooner!

+Very nice variation again, from the previous days or high efficiency (15th) and extra computer science-y (16th).